francesco-bracchi/boot-marginalia/README.md

   '[it.frbracch.boot-marginalia :refer [marginalia]])
 ```

-For the complete list of the options `boot marginalia -h`
+For the complete options list, type `boot marginalia -h`

-The resulting html file can be found in `target/docs/uberdoc.html`
+The resulting html file is placed in `docs/uberdoc.html`.

+> NOTE: the fileset containing the document is passed through the rest of the
+> task pipeline, therefore it is not readily present in the project root.
+> Another task (e.g. `target`) should be used.

 ## License